Central i-City

 Central i-City is a shopping mall located in i-City, Shah Alam, Selangor, Malaysia.
-The mall is a joint-venture project between Thailand’s largest retail property developer Central Pattana PCL (CPN), with a 60 per cent stake, and i-City Properties Sdn Bhd (ICP), an affiliate of i-Berhad that holds 40 per cent.
+The mall is a joint venture project between Thailand’s largest retail property developer Central Pattana PCL (CPN), with a 60 per cent stake, and i-City Properties Sdn Bhd (ICP), an affiliate of i-Berhad that holds 40 per cent.
 Central i-City is CPN's first international mall.

 As of November 2019, the mall is the largest in Shah Alam in terms of floor area and recorded footfall of about 800,000 a month.
 The mall also houses the largest Samsung Onyx LED cinema screen in Southeast Asia.

 History

-The construction of the shopping mall started in January 2016, initially named CentralPlaza@i-City.
-The mall spans 1.5 million sq ft of gross floor area with gross development value (GDV) of RM 850 million.
+The construction of the shopping mall started in January 2016.
+It was initially named CentralPlaza@i-City.
+The mall spans 1.5 million sq ft of gross floor area, with gross development value (GDV) of RM 850 million.

 The mall was expected to be opened in August 2018.

-The mall had its soft opening on 23 March 2019 and was officially opened by the Sultan of Selangor, HRH Sultan Sharafuddin Idris Shah on 15 June 2019.
+It had its soft opening on 23 March 2019, and was officially opened by the Sultan of Selangor, HRH Sultan Sharafuddin Idris Shah on 15 June 2019.